Components

 There are three types of dialog actions:

-1Confirming actions
+Confirming actions

 Confirming actions confirm a proposed action.
 These actions can involve removing something, such as “Delete” or “Remove,” if it suits the context.
-They are placed to the right of dismissive actions, if the actions are placed side by side, or at the bottom, if they are stacked.
+They are placed to the right of dismissive actions, if the actions are placed side by side, or at the top, if they are stacked.

-2Dismissive actions
+Dismissive actions

-3Acknowledgement actions
+Acknowledgement actions

-When user acknowledgement is required to proceed, a single action may be presented such as “OK”.
+When user acknowledgement is required to proceed, a single action may be presented, such as “OK”.

 Number of actions